-If you are lucky enough to live in an area that the Northern Cardinal live then you know what a sight these birds are, and according to the statics on habitat range the Northern Cardinal can be found in nearly half of the United States from the East coast, down to Florida and up to the edge of Canada and as far west as Arizona.
+If you are lucky enough to live in an area where the Northern Cardinal live then you know what a sight these birds are, and according to the statics on habitat range, the Northern Cardinal can be found in nearly half of the United States from the East Coast, down to Florida and up to the edge of Canada and as far west as Arizona.
 It appears the Northern Cardinal's habitat Range is slowly increasing each year.

 Photography Tips for Northern Cardinals and other Birds:

 The Camera and Lens

 Establishing the feeding area - if you have the room you can set up a purpose-built landing zone to make getting better bird photos easier.
 Find a few fallen branches cut to size for the birds to land on with a platform type feeder right below - make sure the birds can not fly directly to the feeder, you want to encourage the birds to land on the "posing perch" then jump down to feed, for best results use shelled peanuts and sunflower seed cardinals love this combo.
 Birds will normally land on the perch take a look around then jump down to feed.
 At the moment the bird is on the branch is your opportunity to snap the photo and your reaction time needs to be pretty quick.
 Having the camera set at the ready makes the task easier and the birds landing on the perch will provide for a more pleasing and natural photo.
 Also, allow a couple of days for birds to get accustomed to the new feeder and relax feeding in the location.
 I like establishing a new shooting position and watching the birds from a short distance for a few days so they become used to me being around which makes it easier to photograph later.